SidOfc/mkdx/README.md

 - ([#18](../../issues/18)) Add [alignment options](#gmkdxsettingstablealign) for columns in a table generated from CSV.
 - ([#18](../../issues/18)) Add [alignment options](#gmkdxsettingstablealign) for specific column names or indexes in a table generated from CSV.
 - List items require a space after them to be recognized as a list item.

-## 15-04-2018 VERSION 1.4.2

-- [Convert CSV to table](#convert-csv-to-table) now also supports quoted CSV and TSV data